houmain/keymapper/README.md

   * All key strokes are intercepted and appended to a key sequence.
   * On every key stroke the key sequence is matched with all input expressions in consecutive order, until an expression matches or might match (when more strokes follow).
 Mappings in inactive contexts are skipped.
-  * When the key sequence can no longer match any input expression (because more strokes followed), the longest exact match is looked for (by removing the last strokes).
+  * When the key sequence can no longer match any input expression (because more strokes followed), the longest exact match is looked for (by ignoring the last strokes).
 As long as still nothing can match, the first strokes are removed and forwarded as output.
   * When an input expression matches, the key sequence is cleared and the mapped expression is output.
   * Keys which already matched but are still physically pressed participate in expression matching as an optional prefix to the key sequence.